 - Director of HERG (Health Experiences Research Group)

-Healthtalk has been emulated worldwide within the DIPEx International Collaboration, which currently includes Japan, Korea, Australia, Norway, Netherlands, Germany, Czech Republic, Spain, Canada, Israel and USA.
+Healthtalk has been emulated worldwide within the DIPEx International Collaboration, which currently includes Japan, Korea, Australia, Norway, Netherlands, Germany, Czech Republic, Spain, Canada, Israel, USA and Switzerland.

 HERG specialise in qualitative methods of understanding health experiences and using the understanding for experience- based health information, clinical education and service improvements.
-Sue's other current research interests include how the internet is changing health care, through access to health information, through the opportunity to comment on services and how the web is changing patients relationships with health professionals, including how they consult with GPs.
-International work includes a comparative narrative interview study of help seeking and health system response in Sweden, Denmark and England and projects with the DIPEx International Collaboration.
+Sue's other current research interests include how the internet is changing health care, through access to health information, through the opportunity to comment on services and how the web is changing patients' relationships with health professionals, including how they consult with GPs.